There are 4 Companies in Nigeria

 Given the acceptance of fintech by the Nigerian population, a possible route to entry in the consumer market is to acquire one of the many smaller fintech firms in the industry.
 This would resolve some of the primary barriers to entry, most specifically bureaucratic red tape and a lack of local knowledge.

-How the Nigerian IT industry relate to the neighboring countries?
+How Does the Nigerian IT Industry Relate to the Neighboring Countries?

 Nigeria is actively trying to establish itself as a key ICT hub in the East African region.
 The country appears to be making good progress in this regard, helped by having a strong connectivity infrastructure and a young, innovative population.
 Despite this, the country currently faces considerable political uncertainty, and issues surrounding the transparency of tenders remain a major barrier to growth.

-Although Nigeria’s score for the metric measuring the economic impact of ICT is not high in absolute terms, it ranks 54th in the world.
-This supports the conjecture that businesses, government, and consumers will be receptive to new technologies as ICT has already had a substantial impact on the Nigerian economy.
+Although Nigeria’s score in the Global Innovation Index 2024 is not high in absolute terms, it ranks 113th in the world.
+This supports the conjecture that businesses, government, and consumers will be receptive to new technologies, as ICT has already had a substantial impact on the Nigerian economy.

 The Business Environment in Nigeria

-The CEO of Toniceli - a leading Nigerian IT company, Oluwayomi Olabanjo states that The Nigerian business environment is one which is quite growing rapidly.
+The CEO of Toniceli - a leading Nigerian IT company, Oluwayomi Olabanjo, states that the Nigerian business environment is growing rapidly.
 Most business environments are still very much clustered in the city of Lagos, but over the years, there's been an expansion in economic clusters in other cities.
-There had been challenges in infrastructure, policies, power, and access to professional training and education, however, things have been getting better over time, especially with the coalition of private and public enterprises addressing these challenges headlong.
+There had been challenges in infrastructure, policies, power, and access to professional training and education.
+However, things have been getting better over time, especially with the coalition of private and public enterprises addressing these challenges headlong.
 I would say the biggest factor we've had working for us in the Nigerian market is the availability of youthful talent and the increasing flow of foreign and local capital into the market.

 What Makes Nigeria Attractive for International IT Companies?